Divij2601/Multi-agent-technical-article-writer/readme.md

 <div align="center">

-# ✍️ Agentic Research Article Writer
+# ✍️ Agentic Technical Article Writer

 **A production-style, research-aware content pipeline that turns a single topic into a long-form, fact-checked, SEO-ready technical blog.**